cardano-foundation/CIPs/CIP-0095/README.md

 ### Governance Extension API

-These are the CIP-95 methods that should be returned as part of the API object.
+These are the CIP-95 methods that should be returned as part of the API object, namespaced by `cip95` without any leading zeros.

+For example:
+`api.cip95.getPubDRepKey()`

 To access these functionalities a client application must present this CIP-95 extension object: